w3f/Grants-Program/MPT.md

 ### Overview

-#### The alternative finance protocol for tokenizing real-world assets (RWAs) to ensure secure and compliant processes for both primary and secondary token issuance, at everyone's fingertips.
+#### The alternative finance protocol for real-world assets (RWAs) tokenization to ensure secure and compliant processes for both primary and secondary token issuance, at everyone's fingertips.

 #### Description